Experienced Car Accident Lawyer

 In Colorado, the at-fault party may be responsible for paying your medical bills, but you only get to make one claim for these expenses, and this claim is commonly made after you are through with all your accident-related treatment.
 If you need to pay some or all of these bills before you make that final claim, you can access the medical payment benefit of your auto policy, if you have such a provision.
 Remember, medical payment insurance provisions are optional in Colorado.

-Do I Have an Accident Case, and How Much Is It Worth?
+Do I Have a Car Accident Case, and How Much Is It Worth?

 As a Colorado resident, these two factors may affect the worth of your case: